nerdyjohnny/ovidoc/docs/source/pz.rst

 3. Putting yourself in the line of danger without a reasonable explanation for risking your life or another player's life, Is considered Fail RP.
 4. If a weapon is already drawn from both parties it will not be considered Fail Fear RP.

-.. warn:: Punishment: Jailed for 10 minutes, multiple offenses will increase jail time also resulting in a ban.
+.. warning:: Punishment: Jailed for 10 minutes, multiple offenses will increase jail time also resulting in a ban.

 Staff Rules